 Claes Loberg co-founded Guvera, Australia-based music streaming startup with co-founder Darren Herft.
 In the span of 8 years, Guvera raised 185 million from self-managed-superfund-membership (SMSF) investors, through Herft’s investment vehicle, AMMA Private Equity.

 The nature of streaming music business is such that it comes with considerable costs, mainly in licensing deals and technology.
 Co-founder Darren Herft accepted in an email that $50 million went to music labels and a large chunk went towards product development.
 Moreover, the ‘House of Guvera‘ concept in Los Angeles, big-bang music launches, hefty salaries of the founders and commissions to Herft’s private equity fund also burnt a lot of cash.
+Ideally, they should have employed an accounting services company who could have prevented these extravagant indulgences and prevented burn of cash flow.

 The only way out for the company was to go the IPO route to raise more money, but Australian Stock Exchange last year blocked its initial IPO offering of $100 million.